Filipe-Eduardo-AC/PDF-Converter-with-CSharp-WPF/README.md

 # PDF Converter

-Made with CSharp WPF while studying UI desing with XAML, using the Visual Studio IDE and Syncfusion NuGet Packages and theme (free trial).
+Made with CSharp WPF while studying UI desing with XAML.

+Made using the Visual Studio IDE and Syncfusion NuGet Packages and theme (free trial).

 This program can convert:
 - Doc to PDF